 Irish Buffalo Creek Greenway

-The planned Irish Buffalo Creek Greenway will run about 5 miles, connecting Bakers Creek Park, Safrit Park, and North Cabarrus Park.
+The first phase of Irish Buffalo Creek Greenway will run about 2.5 miles, connecting Bakers Creek Park, Safrit Park, and North Cabarrus Park.
 The greenway is part of the Carolina Thread Trail.
+It is under construction and will open in 2020.

 Carolina Thread Trail